TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 ## about:preferences

+#### about:preferences#ai

+We start with the AI preferences because disabling them removes some option from the other preferences panels.

+Tick: "Block AI enhancements" and confirm

+#### about:preferences#general

+Under "Browser Layout" untick Show sidebar" - This is literally pointless

+Under "Digital Rights Management (DRM) Content" untick "Play DRM-controlled content"

+Under "Browsing":

+Untick "Recommend extensions as you browse"

+Untick "Recommend features as you browse"

 #### about:preferences#home

 Under "New Windows and Tabs" / "Homepage and new windows" - "Custom URLs..."

 Set the [SearXNG](https://searx.space/) instance you want to use.

+Under "Firefox Home Content" untick everything, especially "Support Firefox"

 #### about:preferences#search